 Rule No.2: Be discreet at all times.
 Be careful what you post on social media and unsecure Cannabis forums.

 Rule No.3: Hide it like your life depends on it.
 Whether it be at home, in your car, when you’re out and about.
 Don’t leave your smoking paraphernalia lying around, anywhere, at any time.
 Very clever stash ideas are available online.
 While growing and possession is allowed in South Africa, we still don’t have clarity from the lawmakers.
 Currently, the police & the justice system are trying to make dealers out of all possession cases.
 Don’t TRUST THE AUTHORITIES WITH ANYTHING.
 SOUTH AFRICA HAS HIGH LEVELS OF CORRUPTION AND YOU NEED TO STAND YOUR OWN GROUND AS A CITIZEN AGAINST A CORRUPT SYSTEM.
+The Police will most likely lie to you, so it’s your responsibility to know your rights.

 Rule No.4: DON’T SMOKE IN PUBLIC.
 Whereas smoking in the infinite beauty of mother nature is obviously preferable, your home is the safest place to smoke.
 This does not mean that your home should become a free for all to be blazing and doing as they please, inviting trouble.
 While your home is your castle the police can still act on allegations.
 Be a good, considerate neighbour.